New timepiece, based on cesium atoms, is the world’s most precise

 microwaves An electromagnetic wave with a wavelength shorter than that of normal radio waves but longer than those of infrared radiation (heat) and of visible light.

-NIST (short for National Institute for Standards and Technology) Created in 1901 as the National Bureau of Standards, this government agency is now part of the U.S. Department of Commerce.
+NIST (short for National Institute of Standards and Technology) Created in 1901 as the National Bureau of Standards, this government agency is now part of the U.S. Department of Commerce.
 It is charged with figuring out the best or most accurate way to measure things and with developing new and more accurate ways to do that measuring.
 To develop and test those measurement technologies, this agency has maintained one of the oldest physical science laboratories in the United States.
 It actually maintains several laboratories, although its headquarters is in Gaithersburg, Md.

 nucleus Plural is nuclei. (in physics) The central core of an atom, containing most of its mass.